devankestel/kol_permable_passive_skills/my_pps.md

 * Tempuramancy | Lets you cook tempura dishes | Pastamancer
 * Disco Leer (facial expression) | 10MP | +10% Meat | Discobandit
 * Carol of the Thrills | 10 MP | +3 stats per fight
+* Dead Nostrils | +1 Stench Resist | The Nose Knows, A Guide To Smells
+* Ancient Crimbo Lore | +3 stats/fight in December | the Crymbich Manuscript

 ## Researched and need to be bought / acquired